ctm/yld/src/running/past/2023/resolutions-stink.md

 meeting Doug, a runner who is older than I and younger than Gene.
 I also got to meet Gene's wife, Ellen.

-[^1]: the hot-spot I had on my right foot made itself known by the end of the run, but it wasn't even uncomfortable; it was just barely present.
-Tomorrow, I have a 24 mile training run with a 40 pound pack.
-Even with ibuprofen and acetaminophen I think my hot-spot will be screaming.

 My official time was [30:06.7](https://www.webscorer.com/racedetails?raceid=303794&did=366246).

 ### Epilogue